evolutional/flatbuffers-net/README.md

 This library provides utilities to interact with [Google FlatBuffers] using the idioms and APIs familiar to .NET developers.

+There are three main components that make up this project:
+* Serialization: Allows serialization of .NET types to/from the [FlatBuffers] format
+* Schema Generation: Allows generation of an [fbs] schema from .NET types
+* Reflection: A set of utilities which reflect .NET types for use with [FlatBuffers]

 # Motivation

+This project is inspired by Marc Gravell's [Protobuf-net].
+The goals of this project are to bring [Protobuf-net]-like capabilities to the users of [FlatBuffers]

-The [FlatBuffers] project contains [flatc], a schema compiler and code generator that emits a C# API to interact with your data in FlatBuffer format.
-This 'canonical' API has been designed for maximum performance and minimal allocations - a core goal of the FlatBuffers project.
+The [Google FlatBuffers] project relies on the creation of [fbs] schema files and code generating language-specific API bindings from them via [flatc].
+The 'canonical' C# API format is been designed for maximum performance and minimal allocations - a core goal of the FlatBuffers project.

-However there are times that, as a .NET developer, you wish to use FlatBuffers as a data format and are willing to sacrifice the performance and low-allocation characteristics of the generated API in favour of an API that follows a more familiar, .NET-centric pattern.
+However there are times that, as a .NET developer, you wish to use FlatBuffers as a data format and are willing to sacrifice the performance and low-allocation characteristics of the generated API in favour of an API that is more .NET-centric.

-This project is inspired by Marc Gravell's [Protobuf-net], which achieves this goal admirably.

-Using the features provided by this project, it should be possible to achieve a *code-first* workflow, whereby your data contracts are created in .NET and a [fbs] schema can be created from them.
-You can then generate the APIs for other languages from this schema using `flatc`.
+Using the features provided by this project, it is possible to declare your [FlatBuffers] schemas purely as .NET contracts and serialize data to/from FlatBuffers formatted buffers.
+You can generated [fbs] schema files directly from these .NET objects and then generate the APIs for other languages using [flatc].

 # Quickstart - Serialization